Jedsadha1777/RuleFlow/php/README.md

 # RuleFlow PHP

-A declarative rule engine for evaluating business logic from JSON configuration with multi-dimensional scoring.
+A declarative rule engine for evaluating business logic from JSON configuration with multi-dimensional scoring and $ notation support.

 ## Requirements